artemdudkin/pm2sd/README.md

 $ pm2sd start index.js
 ```

-Process will be started as linux service (i.e. added to /etc/systemd/system), enabled for restart after reboot, will restart in 30 seconds if it crashes, output and error logs goes to `/var/log/pm2sd-<name>` (if you want to work under non privileged user, you need some [black magic](./doc/d-bus-black-magic.md)).
-No clusters, no load balancers, just one living process.
+Process will be started as linux service (i.e. added to /etc/systemd/system), enabled for restart after reboot, will restart in 30 seconds if it crashes, output and error logs goes to `/var/log/pm2sd-<name>` (if you want to work under non privileged user, you need to do some [black magic](./doc/d-bus-black-magic.md)).

+**No clusters, no load balancers, just one living process.**

 Implemented commands: ls, start, stop, restart, delete.